bbatsov/clojure-style-guide/README.md

     (defn foo ...)
     ```

+* Do not place blank lines in the middle of a function or
+macro definition.
 * Where feasible, avoid making lines longer than 80 characters.
 * Avoid trailing whitespace.
 * Use one file per namespace.